A-Legg/unfinished-asteroids/Chapter-5,-Bullets.md

 :email:

 > `Entities/Bullet.js` is the file.
 The spritesheet with bullet graphics can be found in `images/spritesheet.png`.
+[Sprite Cow](http://www.spritecow.com/) can make it less tedious to find specific sprite coordinates for the bullet graphics.

 > This game will have to support two players at a later stage - you can get a bullet team accessing `this.team` (0 blue, 1 red).
 I already have similar thing in `Entities/Player.js` - except bullets are just balls so you don't have to rotate them.